Infinite Banking Concept (IBC) in Canada

 Canadian Wealth Secrets - Your teachers said dont buy real estate

-What are the characteristics of a typical participating whole life insurance policy?
+What are the characteristics of a typical participating whole life insurance policy designed for Infinite Banking?

 A typical participating whole life insurance policy is structured where the policy owner pays regular premiums into the policy, which typically remain level throughout the life of the policy in order to provide a death benefit that is paid out to the beneficiaries named on the policy upon the death of the insured.